maguialiaga/maguialiaga/README.md

 </div>

-### <div align="center">I'm Maggie, Full Stack web developer & Industrial Designer 👨‍💻  Passionate about detail and design 🖌️ I'm constantly learning about how to build quality web pages and to generate better configurations 🚀</div>
+### <div align="center">I'm Maggie, Full Stack web developer & Industrial Designer 👨‍💻  Passionate about detail and design 🖌️ I'm constantly learning about how to build quality web pages and to generate better user interfaces 🚀</div>

 - 🔭 I’m working remotely from Cordoba, Argentina.
 Currently i find myself working on getting more experience in the IT world and gathering the best tools to my stack